Ciro Poppiti – County Diversity Plan

 3. EXPAND THE BEHAVIORAL HEALTH UNIT

-As Council President, I will champion expanded funding of the Behavioral Health Unit within our Public Safety Department.
+We need expanded funding of the Behavioral Health Unit within our Public Safety Department.
 Too often when there is a crisis, the underlying issue is addiction or mental health.
 We should respond appropriately by and through a Behavioral Health Unit that will address the underlying issue.

 4. COMMUNITY ART THAT INSPIRES

-As Council President, I will continue my legacy of championing the arts.
+I will continue my legacy of championing the arts.
 The time is now to focus our efforts on community / public art because frankly, we have very little of it in the County.
 Our community art should be inclusive of the many cultures and ethnicities that are woven into our County.
 Community art is so important because it empowers and inspires the next generation.